CatmanFan/FriishProduce/README.md

 <a href="https://gbatemp.net/threads/friishproduce-multiplatform-wad-injector.632028/"><img src="https://img.shields.io/badge/GBAtemp-link-blue" /></a>
 </div>

-**FriishProduce** is a WAD injector for Wii/vWii, which allows for automated ROM/disc/SWF file replacement in Wii channels.
+**FriishProduce** is a WAD channel injector/creator for (v)Wii.
+It can be used to convert ROMs, disc images or other types of software to installable WADs for Wii/vWii (Wii U).
+This includes injectable Virtual Console (VC) games, as well as single ROM loaders (SRLs), and Adobe Flash files.
 This application is designed to streamline the process to as few third-party programs as possible.

-***This repository has been updated by way of a new MDI version (pictured above) and is currently under work-in-progress.
-Most platforms may not be supported by this version yet.<br>For the legacy edition, see [here](https://github.com/CatmanFan/FriishProduce/tree/main/legacy), or check [v0.26-beta](https://github.com/CatmanFan/FriishProduce/releases/tag/v0.26-beta) for the latest release.***
+***This repository has been updated by way of a new MDI version (pictured above) and is currently under work-in-progress.<br>For the legacy edition, see [here](https://github.com/CatmanFan/FriishProduce/tree/main/legacy), or check [v0.26-beta](https://github.com/CatmanFan/FriishProduce/releases/tag/v0.26-beta) for the latest release.***

 ---

 ## Features
 This injector bypasses other third-party assets (such as Common-Key.bin, HowardC's tools, and Autoinjectuwad/Devilken's VC) by handling many steps directly from the program's code.
 Some examples:
-* Automatic WAD/U8 handling
+* Automatic WAD/U8/CCF handling
 * VC ROM injection through hex writing and/or file replacement
 * Automatic banner/icon editing
 * Automatic editing of source WAD's savedata where available